syncfusion/flutter-widgets/packages/syncfusion_flutter_maps/README.md

 **Vector layer**
 Add shapes such as polylines, lines, polygons, circles, and arcs as a sublayer in the shape layer.

+**Vector line stroke cap** - Provides a stroke cap option to customize the map vector lines and polylines.

 **Zooming and panning** - Zoom in shape layer for a closer look at a specific region by pinching, scrolling the mouse wheel or track pad, or using the toolbar on the web.
 Pan the map to navigate across the regions.

 ![maps zoompan](https://cdn.syncfusion.com/content/images/zoompan.gif)